o-t-w/blog/src/content/blog/how-to-gif-2025.md

 ## Video vs Image formats

+### Responsive video

-When weighing up the two options in my CSS Tricks article, I described what was then a unique benefit of using images: media queries via the `<picture>` tag.
+When weighing up the two options in my CSS Tricks article, I described what was, at that time, a unique benefit of using images: media queries via the `<picture>` tag.
 Media queries for HTML video are now supported in all browsers.

-### Responsive video

 Using multiple `<source>` elements, a different video file can be specified based on screen size, orientation, light mode/dark mode, or any other media query.